octocat/git-consortium/product-backlog.md

 * As a site admin, I can view all classes in a pending state.
 * As a new Certified Git Leader or Certified Product Owner, once my name has been loaded to the registry I am sent an email welcoming me to the Git Consortium and containing instructions on how to register / activate my membership.
 * As a site editor, I can edit the content of the email automatically sent to new Certified Git Leaders and Product Owners.
+  * I am prompted for:
+    * the trainer names (I may not have trained alone)
+    * certification date
+    * type of certification (i.e., CSM or CPO)
+  * The names are loaded into a pending state and not yet added to the registry.
+    * Note: We could have this charge $50 per person right then.
+* As a site admin who has received proof of payment from a trainer, I can move people in his or her class from a pending state to the registry.

 ### Membership